suhanw/auteur/README.md

 ### Tags and Search

-Built a search feature with a popover that suggests hashtags ranked by popularity.
+Built a search feature with autocomplete that suggests hashtags ranked by popularity.
 Integrated React and CSS3 Flexbox to accomplish a ‘masonry’ layout for search results.

 ![Search](readme/search.gif)